AamerShah/s3n/README.md

 Search-Scan-Save-Notify

 A program to scrape online web-content (APIs, RSS Feeds, or Websites) and notify if search term was hit.
 It is based on PHP.
+* Due to security concern, all errors are logged via email 📧 and are not displayed at GUI.
+To configure email and other requirements, keep reading.

 The goal was to scrape News sites and custom RSS feeds and notify if any search criteria was hit or if a change on the site was made.
 The program uses free API keys for translation.
 I used IBM's Watson.
 You may choose google or other.